gc974517/catmap/SCRUM.md

 		+ Automatic region detection & wayfinding (Marcelo & Garett).
 		+ Detecting user orientation (Marcelo & Garett).
 		+ Make it look good (Ian & Daniel).
+* Sunday, 10/20 8:00PM - 10:00PM
+	- Ian and Daniel work towards creating a front end
+	- Look over the Atlas functions in the SDK and find one to use for the homescreen